iviarcio/RVTensor/README.md

 This is an out-of-tree [MLIR](https://mlir.llvm.org/) RVTensor dialect.

-The RISC-V Tensor dialect, abbreviated as RVTensor, introduces a suite of whole-tensor operations frequently utilized in Deep Neural
-Networks (DNNs), such as convolutions and matrix multiplications.
-The primary goal of RVTensor is to facilitate the conversion of these high-level operations into vendor-specific RISC-V intrinsic operations, leveraging the capabilities of the vector and/or matrix Instruction
-Set Architecture (ISA).
-This ensures that operators from popular Machine Learning (ML) frameworks like TensorFlow and PyTorch can be efficiently represented within RVTensor.
-Additionally, it is anticipated that tools will be developed to seamlessly translate operations from
-ML frameworks into RVTensor, enhancing interoperability and optimization for RISC-V based implementations.
+The RISC-V Tensor dialect, abbreviated as RVTensor, introduces a subset of tensor operations frequently utilized in Deep Neural Networks (DNNs), primarily involving convolutions and matrix multiplications.
+The main goal of RVTensor is to facilitate the conversion of these high-level operations into vendor-specific RISC-V intrinsic operations, leveraging the capabilities of the vector and/or matrix Instruction Set Architecture (ISA).
+This ensures that these operators, from popular Machine Learning (ML) frameworks such as TensorFlow and PyTorch, can be efficiently represented within RVTensor.
+Additionally, it is anticipated that tools will be developed to continuously translate these operations from ML frameworks into RVTensor, enhancing interoperability and optimization for RISC-V based implementations.

 ## Building - Component Build